vipulnaik/diet-exercise-health/notes/2023-08-18-pulse-oximeter-experimentation.md

 * Heart rate (bpm): My heart rate starts at 53-59 bpm.
 It drops briefly to 46-51 bpm (near the end of my control pause) before rebounding to 53-59.

+## Third take in the morning on 2023-08-19 a few minutes after waking up

+### Seated rest

+* SpO2: The SpO2 values stays at 99%.

+* Heart rate (bpm) starts at 49 bpm and stabilizes in the 49-54 bpm range.

+### Breath hold for about 25-35 seconds

+* SpO2: This stays at 99% throughout the exercise.

+* Heart rate (bpm): My heart rate starts in the 49-54 bpm range and goes up to the 54-59 bpm range briefly during the breath hold before returning to normal.